 Kathleen Henderson Staudt has worked as a teacher, poet and spiritual director at Virginia Theological Seminary, Wesley Seminary, the University of Maryland and Washington National Cathedral.
 She is the author of three books of poetry: Annunciations: Poems out of Scripture; Waving Back: Poems of Mothering Life and Good Places.
 Kathy and Brendan collaborated on Brendan’s book of poems, Summer Becomes Absurd.

-Submit up to 30 pages of poetry, PLUS bio, acknowledgments, SASE and cover letter with a $16 entry fee.
-To submit online https://finishinglinepress.submittable.com/submit/75613/2017-new-womens-voices-series-chapbook-competition
+Submit up to 30 pages of poetry, PLUS bio, acknowledgments, SASE and cover letter with a $15 entry fee per manuscript submission.
+To submit online click https://finishinglinepress.submittable.com/submit/85939/2017-open-chapbook-competition

 or mail entry and fee to